AUCOHL/Malice/README.md

     ./Build/Malice
 ```

-Mind you, the resources are location-sensitive if you use them this way.
+Mind you, the resources are location-sensitive if you use the application in this manner.

+macOS is not supported in this manner because of how resources are handled in the .app file.

 ## Linux
 Again, using your favorite terminal emulator: